 He has served as Chairman of the Board of the Iowa Public Television Foundation and continues to serve on the Board.

-John is currently a member of the Board of Trustees of the Spencer Municipal Hospital and has served as Board Chairman of the Spencer Regional Healthcare Foundation.
+John was a member and chairmanof the Board of Trustees of the Spencer Municipal Hospital and also served as Board Chairman of the Spencer Regional Healthcare Foundation.

 He was named by Iowa State University as the recipient of the 1998 Professional Agri-Business Award.

 Gary Grave was raised on a farm near Little Rock, Iowa.
 He is a graduate of Iowa State University, majoring in Farm Operations.
 He spent six years in Pipestone, Minnesota, and four years in Spencer, Iowa, as a farm manager, appraiser, and farm realtor with Farmers National Company of Omaha, Nebraska.
 He joined with John Cotton in 1982.

 Gary has served as past president of the Daybreakers Kiwanis and the Board of Directors of the Spencer Association of Business and Industry.
 He has also served as Chairman of the Clay County Extension Nominating Committee and served on the Consistory of the Hope